Police probe Liberian diamond scheme

 One has to pay a deposit before one can even talk to anybody.

-STEVE LETTS: The Global Transaction website instructions tell potential buyers to deposit funds in account of the Liberian consul in Melbourne.
+STEVE LETTS: The Global Transaction website instructions tell potential buyers to deposit funds in the account of the Liberian consul in Melbourne.

 Throw in another $100 for a Liberian visa and the buyer is then off to inspect the merchandise in the strife-torn Liberian capital of Monrovia – one of the most dangerous and lawless places on earth.